Instagram/IGListKit/Guides/Modeling and Binding.md

 - `ActionViewModel`
 - `Comment`

-Let's start using these models to power cells using `IGListBindingSectionController`.
+Let's start using these models to power cells using `ListBindingSectionController`.
 This controller takes a top-level model (`Post`), asks its data source for an array of diffable view models (our view models above), then binds those view models to cells (provided in the starter project).

 ![Binding Flow](../Resources/binding-flow.png)